awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-actions-resources.md

 # Amazon MWAA API actions and resources<a name="mwaa-actions-resources"></a>

-The Amazon Managed Workflows for Apache Airflow API includes the following `airflow` actions\.
+The Amazon Managed Workflows for Apache Airflow \(MWAA\) API includes the following `airflow` actions\.
 For more information about the Amazon MWAA API, see the AWS SDK, or type `aws mwaa help` in the AWS CLI\.

  `CreateEnvironment`
 Creates an Amazon MWAA environment\.